hook-lang/hook/README.md

 ## Editor Support

 Hook offers an extension for the popular code editor, Visual Studio Code.
 This extension provides features such as syntax highlighting, code completion, and code snippets, making your development experience more efficient.
 The extension can be easily installed from the  [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=fabiosvm.hook).

+## Contributing

+We welcome contributions to our project!
+Please refer to the guidelines in our [CONTRIBUTING](CONTRIBUTING.md) file to learn how you can help us improve our project.
+Thank you for your interest in contributing!

 ## License